Maggie Mac Neil captures women's 100m butterfly gold, sets Canadian record at short-course worlds | CBC Sports

 Earlier in the day, fellow Canadian Olympian Joshua Liendo of Markham, Ont., won bronze in the men's 100 freestyle event after finishing strong with a time of 45.82 — just 0.26 seconds shy of Brent Hayden's Canadian record from 2009 (45.56).

-Alessandro Miressi won the race while improving on his Italian record with a time of 45.57, while American Ryan Held finished behind him for silver (45.63).
+Alessandro Miressi won the race while improving on his Italian record with a time of 45.57, while American Ryan Held finished behind him for silver (45.63) for his sixth medal of the competition.

 Canada finishes with seven gold, six silver and two bronze medals at the world championships.